-Numinus (TSXV:NUMI) is an operating company at the forefront of addressing the growing prevalence of mental health issues and desire for greater wellness.
-The company offers an integrated therapeutic model to create lifelong relationships with people seeking physical, mental and emotional health — with a focus on treating mental illness, trauma and substance abuse.
+Numinus (TSXV:NUMI) is a healthcare company at the forefront of addressing the growing prevalence of mental health issues and desire for greater wellness.
+The company offers an integrated therapeutic model to create lifelong relationships with people seeking physical, mental and emotional health with a focus on treating mental illness, trauma and substance abuse.

 Numinus was founded by Payton Nyquvest and Stacey Wallin, who both have a passion for developing holistic therapies that deal with the root causes of mental illness, addictions and trauma.
 The two founders have a wealth of experience in bringing innovative companies to the capital markets.
 Nyquvest, for example, has raised over C$100 million for public and private companies alike and has facilitated numerous IPOs, including Numinus’ pending RTO with Salvation Botanicals and Rojo Resources Ltd. Joining the team as Chief Operating Officer is Michael Tan, who was the first director for the British Columbia Liquor Distribution Branch’s (BCLDB) cannabis division.
 He also has a track record of driving profitable revenue growth.

 - RTO with Salvation Botanicals and Rojo Resources Ltd. completed in Q2 2020.